ewilligers/direct-sockets-demo/chat/README.md

 This demo connects to an [ncat](https://nmap.org/ncat/guide/index.html) chat server.

-It allows "users" in two iframes, and any other users connecting to the server, to char with each other.
+It allows "users" in two iframes, and any other users connecting to the server, to chat with each other.

 ```
 $ sudo apt-get install ncat